The Condemned Village: Reception

 The Condemned Village had its premiere in East Berlin's Babylon Cinema on 15 February 1952.
-The SED instructed all its regional branches to insure high attendance for the screenings.
+The SED instructed all its regional branches to ensure a strong attendance for the screenings.
 It was viewed by 3.7 million people.
 The film won a special Peace Prize in the 1952 Karlovy Vary International Film Festival.
-Director Martin Hellberg, writers Jeanne and Kurt Stern, cinematographer Karl Plintzner and actors Eduard von Winterstein and Albert Garbe and all received the National Prize, 1st degree, on 6 October 1952.
+Director Martin Hellberg, writers Jeanne and Kurt Stern, cinematographer Karl Plintzner and actors Eduard von Winterstein and Albert Garbe all received the National Prize, 1st degree, on 6 October 1952.
 Hellberg and the writers were awarded the World Peace Council's Gold Medal in 1953, as well.

 Authors Antonin and Miera Liehm regarded the film as "one of the pinnacles of the propaganda art of its time" that managed to "circumvent the complete artificiality" of the Soviet pictures based on similar themes.
 Melvyn P. Leffler and Odd Arne Westad cited it as one of the Cold War films that presented the American troops in West Germany as oppressors.

 David Caute wrote that the film was "a classic of manipulative socialist realism", and while using the motifs of classical German "homeland" pictures - depicting the pastoral countryside, and demonstrating the threat levied against it by the Americans - they were used only as a pretext to resist any Western military presence in the Federal Republic.
 This manipulation of the genre was noted also by Johannes von Moltke, who claimed that the film presented the "politicization of the homeland film."
 Caute also pointed out that the characterization of the villains was in line with the East German political line: the Americans' helpers were the local bishop and an aristocrat who fled the GDR after his lands were nationalized and handed over to his former serfs.

 During 1952, the rejection of the Stalin Note by the Western Powers prompted the East German government to block and fortify the country's western borders - and to destroy several adjacent villages in the process.
 The film now inspired resistance to the evictions; in one settlement about to be leveled down, a man was sentenced to six years in prison after exhorting his neighbors to "act as the protesters in The Condemned Village had."
 Due to those events, the picture was removed from circulation in May 1953.